Venezuela bonds tumble as investors spurn new forex system

 "Maybe they can do something that is extremely creative that enables them to get through this year.
 But as it stands right now, with all the resources I am looking at, they are underfunded," said Siobhan Morden, head of Latin America strategy at Jefferies in New York.

-If President Nicolas Maduro makes it through this year, that funding gap rises to roughly $26 billion (£17 billion) in 2016, Morden said.
+If President Nicolas Maduro can make it through this year, that funding gap increases to roughly $26 billion in 2016, Morden said.

 "Then they are absolutely, completely underfunded for 2016.
 But that is assuming they make it through this year.
 I would say there is still a high probability of default this year," she said.